puppeteer/puppeteer/docs/api/puppeteer.httpresponse.fromcache.md

 # HTTPResponse.fromCache() method

+True if the response was served from either the browser's disk cache or memory cache.

-### Signature:
+### Signature

 ```typescript
 class HTTPResponse {
   abstract fromCache(): boolean;
 }
 ```

-True if the response was served from either the browser's disk cache or memory cache.

 **Returns:**